SadiyaSamreen117/awscloud/cloudformation/README.md

 After creatng a template go to AWS console and search for CloudFormation service and click 'create stack'

 Then select respective sections and upload the created template

+The above steps creates a stack in CloudFormation service in AWS